-Halliburton (HAL) announced today its stockholders elected all eleven nominees to the board of directors and ratified the selection of KPMG LLP as principal independent public accountants for 2013 at its annual meeting of stockholders in Houston, Texas.
-The stockholders approved, on an advisory basis, the compensation of Halliburton's named executive officers and approved an amendment to Halliburton’s Stock and Incentive Plan.
+Halliburton (HAL) announced that its stockholders elected all eleven nominees to the board of directors and ratified the selection of KPMG LLP as principal independent public accountants for 2014 at its annual meeting of stockholders held in Houston, Texas on May 21, 2014.
+The stockholders approved, on an advisory basis, the compensation of Halliburton's named executive officers.
 The stockholders voted against a stockholder proposal regarding human rights risk assessment.
 Management recommended against the stockholder proposal as it believes the company’s existing human rights policy is sufficient.

 Stockholders elected board members Alan M. Bennett, James R. Boyd, Milton Carroll, Nance K. Dicciani, Murry S. Gerber, José C. Grubisich, Abdallah S. Jum’ah, David J. Lesar, Robert A. Malone, J. Landis Martin, and Debra L. Reed.

-At the board of directors’ meeting following the stockholders’ meeting, the board declared a 2013 second quarter dividend of twelve and one-half cents ($0.125) a share on the company’s common stock payable June 26, 2013, to stockholders of record at the close of business on June 5, 2013.
+At the board of directors’ meeting following the stockholders’ meeting, the board declared a 2014 second quarter dividend of fifteen cents ($0.15) a share on the company’s common stock payable June 25, 2014, to stockholders of record at the close of business on June 4, 2014.